bdeckard92/dupUT/02-Lesson-Plans/05-Third-Party-APIs/README.md

 ## Module Challenge

-In this week's Challenge the students will create a simple calendar application that allows a user to save events for each hour of the day.
+In this week's Challenge, the students will use starter code to build a simple calendar application that allows a user to save events for each hour of the day.
 This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.

 The starter code uses the [Moment.js](https://momentjs.com/) library to work with date and time, but feel free to encourage students to use a different JavaScript solution to handle this functionality since Moment.js is considered a "legacy" project.